nearprotocol/react-template/README.md

 <br />
 <br />

-# Template for NFTs (Non-Fungible Tokens)
+## Template for NFTs (Non-Fungible Tokens)

-## Description

-* Template for creating NEAR dapps with a React frontend
+* Template for creating NEAR dapps with a React frontend 🐲
 * We got Webpack! 💥
 * We got Gulp! 💦
 * We got Corgis? 🐶